BunnyWay/actions/README.md

     - uses: BunnyWay/actions/<action>@<actions@ref>
 ```

-Each action will have it's own documentation, you can check the associated documentation
+Each action will have its own documentation, you can check the associated documentation
 in each folder.

 It contains: